blakeembrey/style-helper/README.md

 ### Register Style Sheet

 Utility for registering a map of styles onto a `Style` object (e.g. `free-style`).
 The styles can be objects or functions that return objects.
-The third `options` argument that supports `css`, `keyframes` and `rules` objects to also register.
+The third `options` object argument supports `css`, `keyframes` and `rules` objects to also register.

 ```js
 import { create } from 'free-style'